 Mortgage Foreclosure Mediation Program

-In response to the surge in foreclosure cases in recent years, the CBF and other partner organizations worked with the Circuit Court of Cook County to launch an innovative new Mortgage Foreclosure Mediation Program.
-The program provides free housing counseling, legal assistance and mediation services to Cook County homeowners and families in foreclosure and is designed to help homeowners resolve their mortgage cases in the most fair and effective manner possible.
+In response to the surge in foreclosure cases during the recession, the CBF and other partner organizations worked with the Circuit Court of Cook County to launch the Mortgage Foreclosure Mediation Program.
+This innovative Program provides free housing counseling, legal assistance, and mediation services to Cook County homeowners and families in foreclosure and is designed to help homeowners resolve their mortgage foreclosure cases in the most fair and effective manner possible.

-With funding from the County, people facing foreclosure now have access through a central help line to free housing counseling, brief legal assistance and community education.
+With funding from Cook County, people facing foreclosure have access through a central help line to free housing counseling, brief legal assistance, and community education.
 In appropriate cases, they also have access to mediation to help them reach an agreement with their lender either to modify their loan and stay in their home or otherwise to resolve their case in as fair and dignified manner as possible.

-Advice and Brief Legal Assistance in the Court
+Advice and Brief Legal Assistance in the Court—Chicago Legal Clinic

-Legal Representation in Court and in Mediation Sessions
+Legal Representation in Court and in Mediation Sessions—Chicago Volunteer Legal Services

 Chicago Volunteer Legal Services (CVLS) provides pro bono representation to borrowers in the mediation sessions and in associated court hearings.
 Since the Program’s launch, CVLS has received over 6,000 referrals to provide free legal representation to homeowners in the mediation process.
-Legal representation for the borrowers in the mediations is critical to the success of the Program, as it involves navigating a complex judicial proceeding in which the lenders always are represented by counsel.
-Having representation in the mediation sessions levels the playing field for the borrowers, helps borrowers obtain and submit all documents and related evidence necessary to reach settlements, and helps ensure accountability for lenders in these proceedings.
+Legal representation for the homeowners in the mediations is critical to the success of the Program, as it involves navigating a complex judicial proceeding in which the lenders always are represented by counsel.
+Having representation in the mediation sessions levels the playing field for the homeowner, helps homeowners obtain and submit all documents and related evidence necessary to reach settlements, and helps ensure accountability for lenders in these proceedings.
 Throughout the life of the program, CVLS has leveraged thousands of hours of free legal services donated by over 300 trained pro bono attorneys so that low-income homeowners are well-represented throughout the mediation process, supported by a relatively small number of CVLS staff attorneys.

-The legal and mediation aspects of the Circuit Court’s Mortgage Foreclosure Mediation Program have proven to be very successful and extremely cost-effective since the start-up phase of the program began in late April, 2010.
-The program already has helped thousands of people facing foreclosure while efficiently utilizing hundreds of volunteers and leveraging significant additional resources from the CBF and others.
+The legal and mediation aspects of the Circuit Court’s Mortgage Foreclosure Mediation Program have proven to be very successful and extremely cost-effective since the Program’s launch.
+The program already has helped tens of thousands of people facing foreclosure while efficiently utilizing hundreds of volunteers and leveraging significant additional resources from the CBF and others.